• Skip to primary navigation

 Life as a middle school counselor was pretty sweet.
 I loved building relationships with hormonal (pre)teens as awkward as that sounds.

 Helping them navigate such a difficult stage brought me such great joy.
 I was also enlightened about how vulnerable this age is.
-Talking to my students about online safety, family issues and self-harm thoughts made for some heavy days.
+Talking to my students about online safety, family issues, and self-harm thoughts made for some heavy days.

 There were many afternoons that I met with parents about their children who had concerning mental health issues.

-By the time I was working full time as a middle school counselor, I was a mom of 2.
-As much as I loved my job, I felt like I was still giving more to my school babies than my own children, especially when you add in a 45 minute commute.
+By the time I was working full-time as a middle school counselor, I was a mom of 2.
+As much as I loved my job, I felt like I was still giving more to my school babies than my own children, especially when you add in a 45-minute commute.

 For as long as I can remember, I knew I wanted to be a mom.
 But I also had dreams of having a career and being a writer.
 I didn’t know how to have a side hustle and be a mom.

 Four years ago, I gave birth to this blog.
-It’s a combination of my love of counseling and helping people coupled with my first hand experience in raising biracial children.
+It’s a combination of my love of counseling and helping people coupled with my first-hand experience in raising biracial children.

 Thankfully, I don’t have to choose between any of the roles I play, but some days balancing everything on my plate can be quite challenging.

-If you have dreams of adding a side hustle or having kids and the just the idea of juggling it all is enough to break you out in hives, here a few tips to help you channel all of your ideas so that you can be the mom boss you were meant to be:
+If you have dreams of adding a side hustle or having kids and just the idea of juggling it all is enough to break you out in hives, here a few tips to help you channel all of your ideas so that you can be the mom boss you were meant to be:

 Start Slow